Thomas Talfourd: Family

+Talfourd married Rachel, daughter of the English political activist and social reformer John Towill Rutt.
+The barrister and dramatist Francis ("Frank") Talfourd was their eldest son.

 Death

 Talfourd died in 1854 in Stafford, after an apoplectic seizure in court while addressing the jury from his judge's seat at the town's Shire Hall, where he is commemorated by a bust, sculpted by John Graham Lough.

-Dickens was amongst the mourners at his funeral at West Norwood Cemetery.
+Dickens was amongst the mourners at Talfourd's funeral at West Norwood Cemetery.
+Talfourd Avenue, a residential street in Reading, is named after him.